nxu/typed-collection/README.md

 - `ResourceCollection`
 - `StringCollection`

-Also, there is a `DateTimeCollection` to be used.
+Also, there is a `DateTimeInterfaceCollection` to be used.

 ### Custom collection classes
 For any other type, create a class and extend `TypedCollection`.